shawngraham/hist3907o/workbook/docs/supporting materials/open-refine.md

 # An Introduction to Open Refine
-_This text is adopted from the first drafts of The Macroscope which is currently in-press with Imperial College Press.
-Users should consult that version once it's published._
+_This text was adopted from the first drafts of The Macroscope_

 (An alternative Open Refine exercise is offered by [Thomas Padilla](http://thomaspadilla.org/dataprep/) and you may wish to give it a try instead/too.)